 Now, what happen if you iterate the entire Date table with the following expression?

 CALCULATE ( SUM ( Movements[Quantity] ), FILTER ( ALL ( 'Date' ), 'Date'[Date] <= MAX( 'Date'[Date] ) ) )

-The number of iterations is the same, because you were iterating the primary key of the Date table, so the cardinality of the Date table is identical to the cardinality of the Date[Date] column.
-If you look at query plan with a profiler, you will notice minor differences in query plans (just the columns logically included) and, most important, exactly the same VertiPaq SE queries.
+The number of iterations is the same, because you were iterating the primary key of the Date table – so the cardinality of the Date table is identical to the cardinality of the Date[Date] column.
+If you look at the query plans with a profiler, you will notice minor differences (just the columns logically included) and, most important, exactly the same VertiPaq SE queries.
 Remember, what is important is we evaluated a logical condition 2191 times in both expressions.

 How CALCULATETABLE Works

-CALCULATETABLE pushes more job possible to the VertiPaq engine, but remember that each filter argument might contain a FILTER even if you do not see it.
-For example, consider this query, where CALCULATE is used (CALCULATETABLE has an identical behavior):
+CALCULATETABLE pushes more of the computation towards the VertiPaq engine, but remember that each filter argument might contain a FILTER even if you do not see it.
+For example, consider this query, where CALCULATE is used (the behavior is the same with CALCULATETABLE):

 CALCULATE ( SUM ( Movements[Quantity] ), 'Date'[Date] < DATE ( 2013, 1, 1) )

 It seems faster just because you do not see a FILTER.
 In reality, a logical expression in a filter argument of a CALCULATE statement is always transformed into a corresponding FILTER statement: